Habitat For Humanity (St. Louis) Website Rebuild

 Habitat for Humanity Saint Louis believes in a world where everyone has a decent place to live.
-A nonprofit organization that builds homes, communities and most of all, hope, they are dedicated to eliminating substandard housing locally by utilizing a comprehensive program in which hard-working local families invest their time into building and purchasing their own home.
-Learn more by reading our website redesign case study.
+They are a nonprofit organization that builds homes, communities, and most of all, hope.
+They are dedicated to eliminating substandard housing locally by utilizing a comprehensive program in which hard-working local families invest their time into building and purchasing their own homes.

-Habitat for Humanity St. Louis provides an opportunity for families living in a substandard rental housing to help build and then purchase a home they can afford to maintain.
-Having had the same website for nearly a decade, they were looking to overhaul its fractured layout, cumbersome CMS, and often confusing donation API.
-Habitat St. Louis reached out to us to incorporate the updated branding of the national affiliate into a new, mobile-friendly that not only reflected their mission but brought the goals of increasing donations and volunteers up to date with the rest of the non-profit world.
+Having had the same website for nearly a decade, they were looking to overhaul its fractured layout, cumbersome CMS, and often confusing donation form.
+Habitat St. Louis reached out to us to incorporate the updated branding of the national affiliate into a new, mobile-friendly site that not only reflected their mission but brought the goals of increasing donations and volunteers up to date with the rest of the nonprofit world.

-Contrary to the belief of large portions of the public, Habitat branches do not simply GIVE away houses.
-There is a lengthy application process that results in candidates that are ready, willing and able to put in not only a certain about of “sweat equity,” into their potential “new home.”
-It was important to Habitat St. Louis to make this point clear but also do so in a way that would make the time and effort worth it in the end for prospective applicants, but also reinforce the connection to their overall goals, as well as their approach to making those goals become a reality.
+Contrary to popular belief, Habitat branches do not simply GIVE away houses.
+There is a lengthy application process that results in candidates that are ready, willing, and able to put in a certain amount of “sweat equity” into their potential new home.
+It was important to Habitat St. Louis to clearly communicate this to their users in a way that would make the time and effort worth it for prospective applicants while reinforcing a connection to their overall goals.